950 9 2

 There is no guarantee of loyalty or commitment.
 They know this is not real love, but lust.

 Real love waits.
-This is such an important concept to bring up when discussing teen dating.
+This is such an important concept to bring up when discussing Christian teenage dating.

 It doesn’t force something that is not ultimately good for both partners.